Bush remembered as 'great man' and 'gentle soul' as respects paid at Capitol

 Vice President Mike Pence and Republican Senate leader Mitch McConnell also spoke.
 President Donald Trump did not attend, but he and first lady Melania Trump came to the Capitol later Monday to pay tribute.
 They stood in front of the casket with their eyes closed for a few moments, before Trump saluted the casket.

 Political combatants set aside their fights to honor a Republican who led in a less toxic era and at times found commonality with Democrats despite sharp policy disagreements.
-Democratic Rep. Nancy Pelosi, past and incoming House speaker, exchanged a warm hug with George W. Bush and came away dabbing her face.
+Democratic Rep. Nancy Pelosi, a past House speaker nominated for the post in the new Congress, exchanged a warm hug with George W. Bush and came away dabbing her face.
 Bush himself seemed to be holding back tears.

 Pelosi and Chuck Schumer, the Senate Democratic leader, placed wreaths in the short ceremony before the rotunda was opened to the public.